 After your lunch, you can visit some really astonishing churches: Sant’Anastasia and the Duomo.

 Sant’Anastasia is my preferred church in Verona, and you will find it very close to via Sottoriva.
 Despite its unfinished façade, its interior has some amazing artwork, including renaissance frescoes, paintings and sculptures.

 Begun in 1290, but not completed until 1481, it’s Gothic/Romaensque in style and Verona’s biggest church.
 Its an amazingly beautiful church, well worth the entry ticket (included in the Verona pass).

-Before heading to the Duome (Verona cathedral), take some time to admire the old Roman bridge, the “Ponte di Pietra”.
+Before heading to the Duomo (Verona cathedral), take some time to admire the old Roman bridge, the “Ponte di Pietra”.

 Verona’s main cathedral, or Duomo, is a stunning 12th-century church.
 It is actually a complex of buildings that includes a 12th century Baptistery, the Canons Cloister, and Saint Elena Church and remains of a 4th century paleo-Christian basilica.
-The octagonal Romanesque baptismal font, decorated with carved Biblical scenes, was carved out of a single block of marble and the Baptistery has frescoes from the 13th to 15th centuries.
+The octagonal Romanesque baptismal font is decorated with carved Biblical scenes.
+It was carved out of a single block of marble.
+The Baptistery has frescoes from the 13th to 15th centuries.

 The cathedral’s frescoes are from the 15th to 18th centuries and the exterior is decorated with 12th century reliefs.

 We are approaching the end of this tour, but we still have to admire one of Verona main highlights: the Porta Borsari.